TREASURIES-Yields higher after progress on Omicron, rising stocks

 By Ross Kerber

-Dec 23 (Reuters) - Traders steepened the U.S. Treasury yield curve on Thursday as stock markets opened higher on optimism about the public-health impact of the Omicron coronavirus variant.
+Dec 23 (Reuters) - Traders steepened the U.S. Treasury yield curve on Thursday as stock markets rose on optimism about the public health impact of the Omicron coronavirus variant.

-The benchmark 10-year yield US10YT=RR was up 3.3 basis point at 1.4909% in morning trading, with Treasury markets set to close early ahead of the holiday weekend.
+The benchmark 10-year yield US10YT=RR was up 3.5 basis points at 1.4926% in afternoon trading, with Treasury markets set to close early at 2 p.m.
+ET (1900 GMT) ahead of the holiday weekend.

+Stocks roseafter vaccine makers AstraZeneca AZN.L and Novavax NVAX.O said their shots protected against Omicron as UK data suggested it may cause proportionally fewer hospital cases than the Delta variant.
+U.S. regulators also authorized Merck & Co's antiviral pill.

-Expectations about inflation won't likely change much until there is more guidance from the U.S. Federal Reserve next month, Barnes added.
+Expectations about inflation likely will not change much until there is more guidance from the Federal Reserve next month, Barnes added.
 Until then, he said, "It seems like the bond market is taking direction from developments on Omicron."

-Earlier in the day investors bid up bond prices after U.S. weekly jobless claims held steady below pre-pandemic levels.
+Earlier in the session, investors bid up bond prices after U.S. weekly jobless claims held steady below pre-pandemic levels.

-A closely watched part of the U.S. Treasury yield curve measuring the gap between yields on two- and 10-year Treasury notes US2US10=RR, seen as an indicator of economic expectations was at 81 basis points, about two basis points higher than Wednesday's close.
+A closely watched part of the U.S. Treasury yield curve measuring the gap between yields on two- and 10-year Treasury notes US2US10=RR, seen as an indicator of economic expectations, was at 80 basis points, about two basis points higher than Wednesday's close.

 Price